emmawalshdev/kaytea_art/TESTING.md

     * A form on the Pet Commissions page allows the user to make a service request.
 As stated in the page text, the Artist will then get in touch with the client to discuss a quote.
     * As well as contact information, the commission form indludes the following fields:
         - Media preference
-        - Canvas size
+        - Canvas size preference
-        - number of pets
+        - Number of pets
-        - textfield for extra comments.
+        - Textfield for extra comments

         This allows the artist to calculate a preliminary quote, before speaking to the client.

 8. To receive feedback after I interact with the website so that I am aware if the interaction has or has not been a success.
-    * Toast messages provides user feedback about an operation in a small popup.
+    * Toast messages provide user feedback about an operation in a small popup.
     In this release, Information, Error and Success Toast messages have been included.

     * The user can quickly identify Success, information or error messages.
-Each Toast has been styled to clearly stand out with font color and icons.
+Each Toast has been styled to clearly stand out with font colors and icons.

-    * These inform them of failed or successful interaction.
+    * The message informs the user of failed or successful interaction.
 Examples include form submission and user login.
-Toast messages also show Information and Success messages are triggered by user activity and inform the user if their interaction.

     * On success Toast messages, a summary of the user's bag contents is included (if items have been added).
 This keeps the user updated with their activity.

 9. To learn more about the artist and the process behind the creations.
 As a supporter of small businessess, I like to feel a connection to the business owner.
-    * An about page containing imagery and text, allows the user to gain a detailed insight into the Artist's life.
+    * An About page containing imagery and text, allows the user to gain a detailed insight into the Artist's life.
-    * links to the about page are feautred on the navigation bar and footer as well as on the homepage.
+    * Links to the about page are feautred on the navigation bar and footer as well as on the homepage.

 **Shopping**
 1. To be able to navigate to my shopping cart easily so that I can quickly checkout.
     * The shopping cart is featured on the navbar which makes it easily assessible from all pages.
-    * The bag icon changes color and displayed the cost total when items have been added to it.
+    * The bag icon changes color and displays the cost total when items have been added to it.
 This gives the user a visual represntation of their active session.

 2. To be able to add, edit or delete items or item quantities from my shopping cart so that I can easily modify my choices.
     * Within the bag page, the user can easily update quantities or remove products entirely.
     * With every successful update or product removal, a toast message is triggered notifying the user of their action.